 If you get through to the interview stage with Baker McKenzie, you will have already impressed them with your application and in the online tests.
 This means the firm already knows you are a high-calibre candidate; the interview stages are about finding out more about you as a person.
 It’s therefore important for you to have the confidence to be yourself.

 Preparing for Baker McKenzie’s video interview

 Once a candidate has completed both online tests, they are invited to take part in a strengths-based video interview.
 This is designed to find out how they like to work and what they enjoy doing, in order to assess their suitability for a trainee solicitor role.
-Read our tips on video interviews by clicking on the subhead above.

 The Baker McKenzie assessment centre